Gold Coast Mail

 The Gold Coast Mail was a weekly newspaper serving Australia's Gold Coast region, owned by APN News & Media.

+History

 The paper dates back to the Gold Coast Hinterlander, first printed in 1977, which was merged with The Tweed Leader in 1988, to become the Gold Coast Mail, which was first published on 10 August 1988.

 The newspaper published its last issue on 22 December 2011.